Adding Additional Questions to SIRS

 Departments must submit the NetID of their instructors to CTAAR (in addition to the usual information we request) in order to give their instructors access to this new feature.
-For Fall 2016, CTAAR will contact the departments in early October asking for the information needed.
-The deadline for that information to be submitted to CTAAR is October 14, 2016.
+Each semester, CTAAR will contact the departments in early in the term asking for the information needed.
 Without NetIDs, instructors will not be able to access their survey in Sakai.

 To add additional questions to your SIRS:

-- All questions must be added between November 18 and November 27, 2016 (for surveys beginning on November 28th).
+- All questions must be added in the week prior to the survey start date.
 Questions cannot be changed after the survey begins.

-- Go to the survey page in Sakai - https://sakai.rutgers.edu/portal/site/sirs (link will open in a new tab or window) - and if necessary log in with your Rutgers NetID.
+- Go to the survey page in Sakai - https://sakai.rutgers.edu/ (link will open in a new tab) and click “All Surveys” in the left-hand column of the “My Workspace” tab .
 Please use a computer or laptop - at this time, the screen for adding questions will not load correctly on a phone or tablet.